Traveling and Pets: Your Guide to Safe Driving and Flying

 When you take a road trip with your pet, it’s important to plan specific stops in order to give your dog a bathroom and water break.

-Find rest stops along your planned route.
+- Find rest stops along your planned route.
 If you have a Global Positioning System (GPS) unit, use the search function to find rest stops.
 National Parks can also be good stopping points, as they have human bathrooms and grass for doggy business.
-Websites such as www.interstaterestareas.com and www.maps.google.com can be used to find rest stops if you have a pre-determined route.
+Websites like Google Maps be used to find rest stops if you have a pre-determined route.

 Road trips with your pet can be a fun bonding experience.
 However, pets need breaks too!
 Plan to stop at a rest stop for trips longer than four hours to provide a chance to feed and water your pet, as well as allow them to go to the bathroom.
 Always keep them on a leash or in their crate, and pick up their messes!
 With the proper planning, traveling with your pet doesn’t have to be a hassle.